24p11/recode-with-mistral-finetune/README.md

 - Next token prediction : you give the model a long text, and the task is to prodict next word.
 For ICD-10 coding, we train the model will on a text which is the concatenation of the note and ICD-10 coding.
 This task will help the model to learn contextualised reprensentations of medical words from the clinical notes and of the of ICD-10 definitions and codes
 - Instruction prediction : the model here is seen as an assistant.
 You give to the assistant a context (medical ICD-10 coding from clinical notes) and a question (what codes will you choose for the following clinical note), and the assistant will give a correct answer (the ICD-10 codes).

-The project give example of this finetuning that can run of google collab and in your own environements.
+The project gives examples for this finetuning that can run of google collab and in your own environements.
 To help get to grips with the code we also provide a synthtic dataset with the method to produce it.

-So the project contains 3 notebooks (```tutorials/```):
+So the project contains 3 notebooks (`tutorials/`):
 - <a target="_blank" href="https://github.com/24p11/recode-with-mistral-finetune/blob/main/tutorials/generate_fictives_notes.ipynb">
-   generate_fictives_notes.ipynb </a>  : Try to produce fictionnal data with Mistral AI API.
-Some fictional sample data (annoted clinical notes with ICD-10 codes) have been generated and are available in the sample_data folder :
+   generate_fictives_notes.ipynb </a>  : code to produce fictionnal data with Mistral AI API.
+Some fsample data (annoted clinical notes with ICD-10 codes) have been generated and are available in the sample_data folder :

    * <a target="_blank" href="https://github.com/24p11/recode-with-mistral-finetune/blob/main/sample_data/text.csv">Texts </a>
    * <a target="_blank" href="https://github.com/24p11/recode-with-mistral-finetune/blob/main/sample_data/codes.csv">Codes </a>
 - <a target="_blank" href="https://github.com/24p11/recode-with-mistral-finetune/blob/main/tutorials/prepare_data_for_generative_finetuning.ipynb">
-  prepare_data_for_generative_finetuning.ipynb </a>  : In order to feed the model, data need reformating.
+  prepare_data_for_generative_finetuning.ipynb </a>  : In order to feed the model, data need reformating (see below).
 This notebook aims to prepare the data produced at the previous step.
-The preprocessing has already been done on the fictional sample data and are also avaiblable in ```sample_data``` folder :
+The preprocessing has already been done on the fictional sample data and are also avaiblable in sample_data folder :

    * Next token prediction (text)